-Working Capital Advances: Long-term liability/nonspendable fund balance
+Working Capital Advances: Long-term liability/restricted fund balance

-In 2017, LMTAAA received an additional \$113,561 in working capital advances from Washington State Department of Social and Health Services (DSHS), bringing the total working capital advance to \$1,137,178.
+In 2018, LMTAAA received an additional \$101,442 in working capital advances from Washington State Department of Social and Health Services (DSHS) for State Fiscal Year 2019, bringing the total working capital advance to \$1,238,620.
 The purpose of these advances is to allow the AAA cash flow in order to reimburse service providers; otherwise, providers would not receive payment until the AAA could bill and receive payment from DSHS.
-The advance amount is reviewed and can be adjusted each year.
-In 2016, this liability was presented as a long term liability in the government-wide Statement of Net Position and as a non-spendable fund balance in the funds statements.
-For 2017 this was again presented as a long term liability in the government-wide State of Net Position but as a restricted fund balance in the governmental funds statements.
+The advance amount is reviewed annually and can be adjusted each year.
+For 2018 this is again presented as a long-term liability in the government-wide Statement of Net Position, but as a restricted fund balance in the governmental funds statements.